 More recently, Greenlight Insights has been forecasting VR and AR industry trends and consumer behaviors.
 The firm predicts VR revenues will total nearly $75 billion by 2021.
 Between 2017 and 2021, the company predicts a shift from a consumer orientation to more commercial applications (construction, education, etc.), as well as location-based VR in malls and movie theaters.

-We are very excited about the educational potential of AR/VR, and are developing projects on several platforms to keep our clients out in front.
+We are excited about the educational potential of AR/VR, and are developing projects on several platforms -- including Second Life, Sansar, Sinespace and Sumerian -- to expand our offerings.

 Second Life: Virtual World, Real Learning